 · Magnesium (very common nutritional deficiency)– essential for bone and heart health

 · Low in calories and carbohydrates – about 50 calories and 10g carbohydrates per ½ cup

 I actually made these pumpkin spice energy balls by accident, which is probably how many great recipes are born.
 I was making the cinnamon energy balls, yet again, for another baseball tournament (for the boys between games when they have a double header) and saw some leftover pumpkin puree I used for a test recipe.
 It was going to be cold that night at the games and pumpkin sounded good so I made another batch, changed it up a bit and added the pumpkin.
 I didn’t have high hopes for them but they ended up being a big hit with the boys and the parents.

 These pumpkin spice energy balls can be totally customizable.
-You can use a different nut, add nut butter, add oats or oat flour in place of almond flour, use honey instead of maple syrup or leave the sweetener out, add collagen powder or use all cinnamon instead of pumpkin pie spice.
+You can use a different nut, add nut butter, add oats or oat flour in place of almond flour, add collagen powder or use all cinnamon instead of pumpkin pie spice.
 I love when I’m able to customize a recipe to fit my dietary needs or taste preferences.